-Penrose Commons - 2/4/10 version
+Penrose Commons - 11/11/19 version

 Penrose Commons is a BLM-managed OHV area that has dirt roads, ATV trails, and one extreme jeep trail.
-The area is north of Penrose, Colorado.
+The area is north of Penrose.
 The area is often rideable in winter because it doesn't get much snow, and the snow it does get usually melts quickly.
-There are a little over 30 miles to ride, so all the routes can usually be ridden in half a day.
+Summer temperatures in this area can be uncomfortably high, so I don't recommend it - go west to the mountains instead.

 February 3, 2010